nmstreethran/community-energy/README.md

 All data used in this project are not to be used for navigation or for any other purpose relating to safety at sea.

-Documentation is licenced under a [Creative Commons Attribution 4.0 International (CC-BY-4.0) License](https://creativecommons.org/licenses/by/4.0/).
+Documentation is licensed under a [Creative Commons Attribution 4.0 International (CC-BY-4.0) License](https://creativecommons.org/licenses/by/4.0/).

 Badges were generated using [Shields.io](https://shields.io/).